Royan: The 1950s Seaside Gem

 Plage de Pontaillac

 The “chic” beach.
-It faces the Atlantic directly, making it the only urban beach where you’ll see surfers catching waves.
-It’s lined with upscale ice-cream parlors and is the home of the Royan Casino.
+Facing the Atlantic, it’s the only urban beach where you’ll see surfers catching waves.
+Home of the Royan Casino.

 Features: Surfing, Casino, Nightlife